stephen/boodle/README.md

   // put a new model in the db
   var createdModel = yield TestModel.generate();
   var newToken = createdModel.token;

-  // loadedModel is the model, re-fetched from the db var loadedModel = yield TestModel.load(newToken);
+  // re-fetch from the db
+  var loadedModel = yield TestModel.load(newToken);

   // we can directly set model properties: loadedModel.test = 'hello';
   yield loadedModel.save();

-  // let's reload the model from the db yield loadedModel.refresh();
+  // let's reload the model from the db for kicks yield loadedModel.refresh();

   // this will output 'hello'!